 Avoiding Trouble – Safety & Prevention Tips

 We know we’ve said it two times already, but it bears repeating – always read the warning labels placed by the manufacturers and follow the safety instructions as closely as possible.
 When handling products that are especially dangerous, make a habit of always wearing a pair of rubber gloves, as well as a suitable mask and/or eye protection to avoid coming into direct contact with the toxic substances.
 As a reputable cleaning company, this is a routine which the cleaners always follow when using harsh products.

 Another rule of thumb is to always work in a well-ventilated area (when possible) and to store your products in cool and remote areas.
 Once you’ve used up your products, contact your local council to leave them at the nearest waste disposal site.
 Some of those items, such as batteries or light bulbs, can be even sent for recycling.

 When it comes to prevention, the best thing you could do is avoid using such products in the first place.
-This is especially easy to do with cleaning, since there are many eco-friendly options that are easily accessible to any household.
+This is especially easy to do with cleaning since there are many eco-friendly options that are easily accessible to any household.

 For instance, instead of scrubbing your sinks with an abrasive cleaner, use a handful of baking soda to achieve the same results, minus the risk that tags along with most commercial products.
 Instead of using a spray-based window cleaner, you can polish the surface of your windows using nothing but a cleaning cloth and a few drops of white vinegar.